volution/z-run/documentation/readme.md

 * SSH-based remote execution
   -- one can easily execute a given scriptlet on a remote server without having to previously copy anything there;
-  moreover once the scriptlet is executing on the remote server, it can invoke other scriptlets from the library that are also to be executed remotely;
+  moreover, once the scriptlet is executing on the remote server, it can invoke other scriptlets from the library that are also to be executed remotely;
   (the only requirement is having `z-run` installed on the remote machine;)